Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: System Model

-We employ multi-static sensing, utilizing multiple transmit and receive APs within the network.
-Target sensing is performed during the downlink phase.
-A LOS connection is assumed to exist between the target location and each participating transmit and receive AP.
-In the presence of the target, each receive AP captures both the reflected signals from the target and undesired signals, referred to as clutter.
-The clutter, being independent of the target's presence, is treated as interference for sensing purposes.
-Without loss of generality, we assume that the LOS paths between transmit and receive APs are known and can be effectively canceled out.
-Consequently, the interference signals correspond to the reflected paths through obstacles and are henceforth denoted as target-free channels.
+We employ multi-static sensing in which multiple transmit and receive APs participate in target detection.
+A LOS connection is assumed to exist between the target location and each transmit and receive AP.
+In the presence of the target, each receive AP observes a superposition of the desired target-reflected signals and undesired reflections from surrounding objects, commonly referred to as clutter.
+Since clutter is independent of the target’s presence, it is treated as interference from a sensing perspective.
+Without loss of generality, we assume that the LOS propagation paths between transmit and receive APs are known and can be effectively canceled, which is commonly adopted in cooperative ISAC and CF-mMIMO systems with centralized processing.\footnote{In practice, imperfect synchronization and calibration may lead to residual LOS interference, which can be modeled as additional interference that reduces the sensing signal-to-interference-plus-noise ratio (SINR).
+Recent works on distributed massive MIMO synchronization and calibration provide practical mechanisms, including advanced over-the-air techniques to mitigate such effects \cite{larsson2024massive, han2025network}.} As a result, the remaining interference consists solely of reflected paths caused by obstacles, which we refer to as target-free channels that are not known beforehand and can be inferred by the detector.